datacarpentry/NEON-R-Tabular-Time-Series/_posts/2016-1-08-TS06-Plotting-Facets-And-Group-By-Time-In-R.md

 `as.Date(as.yearmon(met_monthly_HARV$date))`

 <div id="challenge" markdown="1">
 ##Challenge: Plot with Year-Month Data

 Create two faceted plots of annual air temperature for each year of data in the file (2001-2015).
 Use the `NEON-DS-Met-Time-Series/HARV/FisherTower-Met/hf001-04-monthly-m.csv` file.
-This contains monthy average data for the NEON Harvard Forest field site.
+This contains monthly average data for the NEON Harvard Forest field site.

 Create one plot using the methods for base `R` and create the second plot using the methods with the `zoo` package.